 How often should peptides be used?

-The frequency of peptide use depends on their type and the desired outcome.
+The frequency of peptide use depends on their type and the goal we want to achieve.
 There are several general rules that help determine the appropriate frequency of application.

 What factors influence the frequency of use?